TBosak/ability/README.md

 # Ability

 Ability is a Chrome extension designed to enhance web accessibility for users with different needs.
-It provides a range of features including Text-to-Speech (TTS), image hiding, high contrast mode, dyslexia-friendly fonts, and more.
+It is a comprehensive assistive suite, providing a range of features including text-to-speech, speech-to-text, image hiding, high contrast mode, dyslexia-friendly font injection, etc. This collection of tools was designed keeping in mind individuals with sensory sensitivities, dyslexia, epilepsy, visual & mobility impairments, and intellectual disabilities.
+The features will continue to grow as more needs are discovered.
+See the list of upcoming features for a look at what's coming down the pipeline.

 ## Features